 How to Win Friends and Influence People by Dale Carnegie

 It’s still the go-to instruction manual for sales, marketing, and self-improvement, and one of the most influential books in American history.
 So what can a book first published in 1936 teach us about TikTok tutorials or Amazon market share?
 It’s simple (that’s the appeal).
 “How to Win Friends…” establishes the template for conversion, whether it’s communicating a single idea or going viral.

 Pre-Suasion: A Revolutionary Way to Influence and Persuade by Robert Cialdini

-Whereas Cialdini’s better-known “Influence: The Psychology of Persuasion” taught us about the importance of scarcity, urgency and social proof, we’re picking “Pre-Suasion” as our strategic handbook.
-Like “Thinking, Fast and Slow,” the book elaborates the subconscious, primitive instincts marketers must accommodate to prime their audience for action.
+Whereas Cialdini’s better-known “Influence: The Psychology of Persuasion” taught us about the importance of scarcity, urgency, and social proof, we’re picking “Pre-Suasion” as our strategic handbook.
+Like “Thinking, Fast and Slow,” the book elaborates on the subconscious, primitive instincts marketers must accommodate to prime their audience for action.

 Digital Marketing for Dummies by Ryan Deiss and Russ Henneberry

 Even after growing more than 3,000 brands since 2014, we’re never too proud to reach for “Digital Marketing for Dummies,” simply because it’s the most extensive, clear, and well-organized reference for all things digital.
 A copy belongs in every business.

 Inspiration for Thinking Differently

 As Bill Bernbach said, “Creativity is the last unfair advantage we’re legally allowed to take over our competitors.”
 It’s why the brand with the biggest budget doesn’t necessarily grab the spotlight, and why many a safe, sensible campaign goes unnoticed.
 These great reads throw a fresh perspective on taming the funnel.